Aluminium alloy: Household wiring

 All of this resulted in overheated and loose connections, and this in turn resulted in some fires.
 Builders then became wary of using the wire, and many jurisdictions outlawed its use in very small sizes, in new construction.
-Yet newer fixtures eventually were introduced with connections designed to avoid loosening and overheating.
+Yet newer fixtures were eventually introduced with connections designed to avoid loosening and overheating.
 At first they were marked "Al/Cu", but they now bear a "CO/ALR" coding.

 Another way to forestall the heating problem is to crimp the short "pigtail" of copper wire.
 A properly done high-pressure crimp by the proper tool is tight enough to reduce any thermal expansion of the aluminium.
 Today, new alloys, designs, and methods are used for aluminium wiring in combination with aluminium terminations.

 Alloy designations

 Wrought and cast aluminium alloys use different identification systems.
-Wrought aluminium is identified with a four digit number which identifies the alloying elements.
+Wrought aluminium is identified with a four-digit number which identifies the alloying elements.

-Cast aluminium alloys use a four to five digit number with a decimal point.
+Cast aluminium alloys use a four-to-five-digit number with a decimal point.
 The digit in the hundreds place indicates the alloying elements, while the digit after the decimal point indicates the form (cast shape or ingot).

 Temper designation

-The temper designation follows the cast or wrought designation number with a dash, a letter, and potentially a one to three digit number, e.g. 6061-T6.
+The temper designation follows the cast or wrought designation number with a dash, a letter, and potentially a one-to-three-digit number, e.g. 6061-T6.
 The definitions for the tempers are: